 - Find songs that use those exact chords.

 - Choose 10, 50, or 100 tunes you really like.

 - Keep cycling through the songs you’ve picked.

-- Don’t stop until you’ve mastered your chords.
+- Don’t stop until you’ve mastered those chords.

 This approach makes practicing far more enjoyable.
 That’s because every tune is within easy reach.